rencap12/Shellhacks_24/README.md

 # RPL - Research, Plan, Learn

 **Need help finding resources to level up your skillset?
-RPL provides insightful, educational resources based on a user's charactertics for any subject - Biology, Software, Linguistics, anything!**
+RPL provides insightful, educational resources based on a user's charactertics for any subject - Biology, Software, anything!**

 ## Overview - Full Stack App with React, Node.js, OpenAI API, and Docker
 This is a full-stack application using React for the client with Node.js and OpenAI API for the backend.
 The app is fully Dockerized, making it easy to spin up in any environment.